 Today - a multicultural community, which originally was a pioneer project at the end of 1960s, mixing urban and social development altogether.

 The area is located in the southern suburbs of Grenoble and was designed to embody a large park- access is easy, thanks to a tight public transportation network and biking lanes.
-La Villeneuve is also surrounded by numerous metropolis-sized venues and sports halls: Pole Sud ice rink, home to Grenoble Ice hockey team “Les Bruleurs de Loups” – but also exhibitions center Alpexpo and Le Summum, the area’s largest concert hall.
+La Villeneuve is also surrounded by numerous metropolis-sized venues and sports halls: Polesud ice rink - home to Grenoble Ice hockey team “Les Bruleurs de Loups” – the exhibitions center Alpexpo and Le Summum - the area’s largest concert hall.
+Here is also the mall of Grand'Place.
 La Villeneuve is currently undergoing heavy rehabilitation works, however district inhabitants will happily tell you about the area’s history and its legendary duplex flats, open decks, famous Arlequin coloured housing condominiums and tall Olympic Village towers.